mmj-the-fighter/DCM/README.md

 # DCM ( a.k.a Debug Connection Manager)
 An example of how a Unity3D game can be programmed for accepting commands over a LAN and perform actions on those commands.
-[Update] Added dcm server code for c++ applications and games in folder dcmcpp.
+[Update] Added server code for c++ applications and games in folder DCMCPP.

 # Example scenario
 >The game is on pre-release.